 My nightly ~7 hours in bed translated to 6-6.5 hours of time asleep.
 An amount insufficient for 99.9 percent of the population (according to Dr Walker).

 “Only that which is tracked can be improved.”Peter Drucker

 There’s an easy way to gauge.
 How you perform in the morning.
 Ask yourself questions like:

 Another simple test is to venture off the grid.
-Go camping and note your natural sleep and wake cycle.
-That’s what you need despite the distractions of technology-connected modern life.
+Go camping and note your natural sleep and wake timings.
+That’s what you need, despite the distractions of modern life.

-Through trial-and-error I settled on my sweet spot of 9 hours “in bed” time or 8 to 8.5 hours of asleep time.
+Through trial-and-error I settled on my sweet spot of 9 hours “in bed” time for 8 to 8.5 hours of asleep time.